theshufflebee/therockcast/README.md

 therockcast/
-├── main.R                              # Main file that runs all subsequent scripts ├── scripts/                            # Contains all subscripts and subsubscripts ├── 01_taylor_rule_formulas.R         # Subscript that defines the 4 Taylor Rule formulas we use
+├── main.R                              # Main file that runs all subsequent scripts ├── scripts/                            # Contains all subscripts and subsubscripts ├── 00a_packages.R                    # Subscript that loads/installs all packages needed
+  ├── 00b_helpers.R                     # Subscript that loads all helpers functions
+  ├── 01_taylor_rule_formulas.R         # Subscript that defines the 4 Taylor Rule formulas we use
   ├── 02_data.R                         # Subscript that creates and analyzes our data ├── 03_taylor_rule.R                  # Subscript that runs all initial Taylor Rule estimation